Shamanic Healing Through the Past

 Two broad perspectives arise the ‘rational,’ scientific view, and the so-called ‘supernatural’ view.

 Yes, science is useful, it explains the mechanics.
-It does this very well, in fact so well that is makes the assumption that the mechanical explanation is all that’s needed.
+It does this very well, in fact, so well that it makes the assumption that the mechanical explanation is all that’s needed.

 In a world without emotion, maybe, but for most people, it's only half the story.
 The part of ‘feeling’ is not there.